 KWM IARs may offer clients an ongoing financial consulting relationship.
 Where the IAR provides ongoing advice and guidance with respect to the implementation of a client's overall financial plan.
-This service can include investment advice and financial planning.
+This service is non-discretioanry and can include investment advice and financial planning.